Unmixing The Crowd: Learning Persistent Speaker Representations from Mixture-Derived Multi-Speaker Embeddings: Results

-We next compare against a strong uPIT-based speech separation baseline, ConvTasNet~\cite{convtasnet}, trained on the same noisy Libri2Mix/Libri3Mix mixtures (Table~\ref{tab:sep_pdccrn_convtasnet}).
-For embedding-conditioned TSE models, we obtain $n_{\mathrm{sp}}$ outputs by running one forward pass per target embedding, whereas ConvTasNet estimates all $n_{\mathrm{sp}}$ sources in a single uPIT-based pass.
-Using the shared ConvTasNet backbone, SpEx+ achieves performance comparable to ConvTasNet across both 2- and 3-speaker settings, with small trade-offs across metrics, and DPCCN yields the strongest overall results.
-Beyond waveform-level separation quality, we ask whether a conventional ``separate-then-embed'' pipeline preserves a usable embedding space: embeddings extracted from ConvTasNet outputs are poorly clusterable (Acc$\approx$11\%, NMI$\approx$0.08, ARI$\approx$0.011), suggesting that separation artifacts can distort the teacher embedding geometry.
+Beyond waveform-level separation quality, we ask whether a conventional ``separate-then-embed'' pipeline preserves a usable embedding space: Table~\ref{tab:clustering_after_sep} compares the embedding quality metrics between separate-then-embed pipeline and our proposed method.
+Embeddings extracted from ConvTasNet outputs exhibit poor clustering structure (Acc$\approx$11\%, NMI$\approx$0.08, ARI$\approx$0.011), suggesting that separation artifacts can distort the teacher embedding geometry.
 This is expected: ConvTasNet is optimized for waveform reconstruction under a separation objective, not for preserving speaker-identity cues in the teacher embedding space.
-To isolate this effect, we interpolate between clean references and separated outputs, $\tilde{s}(\alpha)=(1-\alpha)s_{\text{clean}}+\alpha s_{\text{sep}}$, after aligning $s_{\text{sep}}$ to $s_{\text{clean}}$ via optimal gain and small-lag time-shift correction; clustering performance degrades monotonically with $\alpha$ (Fig.~\ref{fig:embedding_figure}(b)), confirming that separation artifacts progressively perturb the embedding space.
-Overall, mixture-derived embeddings enable competitive separation while providing an explicit per-speaker interface that supports target selection and speaker tracking.
+To isolate this effect, we interpolate between clean references and separated outputs, $\tilde{s}(\alpha)=(1-\alpha)s_{\text{clean}}+\alpha s_{\text{sep}}$, after aligning $s_{\text{sep}}$ to $s_{\text{clean}}$ via optimal gain and small-lag time-shift correction; clustering performance degrades monotonically with $\alpha$ confirming that separation artifacts progressively perturb the embedding space.